Horizon Health Network, Saint John

 Campus Name: Saint John Regional Hospital

-Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application: None
+PRAMS: No additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application when applying to the Horizon Health Network (Saint John Hospital): None

 Accredited CPRB program offered in affiliation with the Dalhousie University College of Pharmacy